ANIMAL RESCUE: IT TAKES A VILLAGE

 Animal rescue is a cause worth fighting for and the reason we donate 10% of our profits to animal rescue organizations across the United States.
 Inhumane breeding exists because people continue to buy from pet stores and backyard breeders.
 We further believe breeders considered "reputable" are simply profiting at an animals expense and are largely responsible for the 2.7 million companion animals euthanized in US shelters annually.
 We loudly stand for the humane treatment of animals, for adoption over purchase (from shelters and rescue organizations) and for the important responsibility of spaying and neutering.

-Since 2010 we have contributed over $150,000 to animal rescue organizations.
+Since 2010 we have contributed over $200,000 to animal rescue organizations.
 This page is devoted to sharing with you information about each organization we support.
 We encourage you to read about their efforts and hope their stories inspire.
-These organizations, their staff and volunteers are the boots on the ground in animal rescue and we're extremely lucky they exist.
+The staff and volunteers of these organizations are the boots on the ground in animal rescue and we're extremely lucky they exist.

 At Sydney Hale we are focused on creating quality products.
 It is only through your purchase of the things we create each day that make our donations possible so a heartfelt thank you is coming from this page.